AshParker19/42_minishell/docs/documentation.md

 First step is to trim the input.
 This means that all leading and trailing whitespaces are removed.

-:bulb:  Activate the [info mode](#info-mode) to see all input string states during runtime
+:bulb:  Activate the [:book:info mode](#info-mode) to see all input string states during runtime

 ---